Exposing Satanism in Popular Culture

 This is not actually a call for an uprising.
-That is the name of my favorite YouTuber, and at this point, his channel is named A Call For An Uprising 2, because his first version was shut down.
+That is the name of my favorite YouTuber, A Call For An Uprising and his efforts to expose Satan in popular entertainment.

 He is angry.
 I like that.

 One of his signature expressions is, “GIVE ME A BREAK!”

 There is no one I know who also fancies the Satanic Panic genre, and in fact, nearly everyone seems to think I’m a bit kooky for watching these videos.
 Binging on them, really.

 My cousin indulges in a lot of good-natured teasing.
 If we are out and see a napkin holder that has decorative elements that sort of remotely look like “666,” she will point and then put her hands up to her head as devil horns and laugh.

 I do find this amusing, though I might not if it were anyone but her.

 A Call For An Uprising videos are also good if you wind up listening to them in the car because you really can just listen.

 A lot of other videos don’t take into account that some people can only listen, so they’re always scrolling text across the screen or referencing images in a way that doesn’t make sense if you can’t see it.
 Not this guy.